 As many Vincentians geared up for what is usually considered the happiest, most festive time of the year, a disaster struck.
 Torrential rains from a trough system caused flooding, landslides and damage to housing and infrastructure in St Vincent on the 24th of December 2013.
 The landslides caused massive damage, the airport closed, many towns were flooded, hundreds of people lost their homes and livestock.
 Many were injured and several people lost their lives.
-In the North Leeward the resources damaged or lost included electricity, roads, bridges and the precious commodity – water.
+In North Leeward the resources were damaged and we lost electricity for several days plus roads, bridges were destroyed and the precious commodity – water was down.

 Landslides damaged the water pipelines and 50,000 people were left without access to water.
 The Climate Compliance Conference and everyone at Richmond Vale Academy worked tirelessly to help restore the water pipelines in North Leeward, together with the Central Water and Sewage Authority (CWSA).
 This was a big and challenging task.

 Over twelve heavy duty pipes, measuring approximately 12 feet and weighing well over 60 lbs, have been transported manually into the rugged mountainous terrains to re-connect or replace those that have been broken or lost.
 Shovelling, pecking, scooping, transporting the materials (lumber), rebuilding water stands was also on the agenda, all in an effort to assist in getting the lives of the community members back on track.

 Other efforts were aimed at helping several families dig mud out of their destroyed houses, assist them in finding their belongings, and help them move back into their homes.